montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 A _project_ is the source for your application; it comprises a collection of files and directories needed to assemble, preview, and test your application and includes:

-* **assets**, a folder for organizing global style sheets, images, and other assets.
+* **assets/** — A directory for organizing global style sheets, images, and other assets.
+* **code/** — A folder for the core modules of the application logic.
-* **node_modules**, a directory that contains the dependencies to which the project is linked as you build your application.
+* **node_modules/** — A directory that contains the dependencies to which the project is linked as you build your application.
+* **test/** — A folder reserved for tests for the application; this folder includes all.js, a module that points to the test runner to all jasmine specs.
+To use this module you first need to get (`npm install`) the dependencies required to run unit tests.
+* **ui/** — A directory that contains the user interface components of your application; by default, this directory contains one component: main.reel (the Main user interface component).
+* **index.html** — The entry-point document for your application; when loaded in the browser, this document instantiates the Main user interface component and all its child components (in short: your application).
+* **package.json** — A file with meta data that describes the application and the dependencies included in the node_modules directory.
+* **readme.md** — The default readme file, which summarizes the structure of the project and provides some hints on unit testing your application.
+(This readme file will be included in the production-ready build of your final application, so be sure to replace its contents with information about your application before deploying it or passing it on to a client.)
-* **test** and **run-tests.html**, for creating and running Jasmine-based unit tests that exercise features of your application.
+* **run-tests.html** — A page for creating and running Jasmine-based unit tests that exercise features of your application.
 (The dependencies required to run unit tests are included in the node_modules directory.)
-* **ui**, a directory that contains the user interface components of your application.
-* **index.html**, the entry-point document for your application, which instantiates the Main user interface component and all its child components (in short: your application), when loaded in the browser.
-* **package.json**, which holds meta data that describes the application and the dependencies included in the node_modules directory.
-* **readme.md**, which summarizes the structure of the project and provides some hints on unit testing your application.
-(This readme file will be included in the production-ready build of your final application, so be sure to replace its contents with information about your application before deploying it or passing it on to a client.)

 <figure>
     <img src="/images/montage-studio/ide-overview/fig03.jpg" alt="Project explorer" style="width: 175px;">
     <figcaption>The project explorer</figcaption>
 </figure>

-When working in Montage Studio, your focus will be on the contents of the ui directory, which is the default directory for the user interface components that make up your application.
+When assembling your application in Montage Studio, you will be working mostly with the contents in the ui directory, which is the default directory for the user interface components that make up your application.

 You can expand the default project directory as necessary; for example, depending on the application, you may want to add the following folders to keep your project organized: